-Disclosure: I am a ‘non-PR’ person working in what was until recently a PR agency, but now describes itself as an ‘integrated marketing communications agency that offers influencer identification, mapping and engagement, social and traditional media strategy and execution programmes, digital marketing and creative capabilities.‘
+Before I get into the question of is PR dead, I need to make a disclosure: I am a ‘non-PR’ person working in what was until recently a PR agency, but now describes itself as an ‘integrated marketing communications agency that offers influencer identification, mapping and engagement, social and traditional media strategy and execution programmes, digital marketing and creative capabilities.‘

+Is PR dead?
 It depends on how you define PR as to whether you think it is dead or not.
 There is a role for PR thinking and PR skill sets.

 It depends by what you define as PR.
 I consider PR to be the managed interface between an organisation and its publics.
 It can manifest itself in many ways: